 - parents take financial responsibility for their children when marriages and relationships end

-- financial contributions from paying parents help to offset the cost of benefits, like the Domestic Purposes Benefit, which support custodians and children.
+- financial contributions from paying parents help to offset the cost of benefits, like sole parent support, which support custodians and children.

 How does child support work?

 The person caring for the child generally applies for child support.
 We call this person the custodian.
 Custodians can sometimes be people other than parents - like grandparents or a member of the whanau, or Child Youth and Family if they have the care of the child.
 In these cases both parents may pay child support.

 We use a standard formula to calculate how much child support must be paid by the paying parent.
 A paying parent is the parent who does not care for the child on an ongoing basis.

 The standard formula uses a process which works out the paying parent's taxable income, takes away a set living allowance (the amount of which depends on their living arrangements - such as if they have a partner and how many children live with them), and multiplies the result by a percentage based on the number of children the paying parent pays child support for.